 Time passes from 4:45 PM to 6:13 PM before you even realize you never started on the campaign.

 Does this ever happen to you?
 Procrastination is something that everyone in all different fields and professions face and once you begin to experience it, it can be difficult to shake off.
+So, how can you avoid procrastination?
 To conquer procrastination, it is essential to understand why you are procrastinating.
 From there, you can use the following strategies to beat procrastination before it gets the best of you.

 Ask Yourself Why